Hariprriya: Early work (2007–2014)

-Ugram success and breakthrough (2014–2016)
+Ugramm success and breakthrough (2014–2016)

 In 2014, she returned to Kannada cinema with the gangster film Ugramm.
 Shraddhaa of The New Indian Express wrote that it was "a strong performance by Hariprriya, who is natural in her act".
 The film went on to become a major commercial success and she was said to have made a "sensational comeback to Kannada films".
 Sify wrote that Ugramm "did wonders to Hariprriya" as she subsequently offered more Kannada projects.
 After the success of Ugram, she gained popularity in the Kannada film industry and she became one of the most wanted heroines in the industry.
 She became part of the big banner films, Ranna and Ricky as well as the comedy film Bullet Basya.
 She started 2015 with Ranna where she was paired with Indian actor Sudeep for the first time.
 The movie went on to become hit at the box office.

 Her second release in the year is Bullet Basya where she was paired opposite Sharan and received a positive response for her role as Kaveri in the film.
 In 2016, her first release was Ricky opposite Rakshit Shetty where she played as Radha a Naxalite, for which she had reduced her weight by half.
 The critics wrote that "The performance of Hariprriya in the film was appreciated."
 Her next release in the year was Ranatantra where she was paired opposite Vijay Raghavendra.
 She was also seen in a special appearance in a song in Bhale Jodi.
 Her next release in the year was in hit movie, Neer Dose where she played the character Kumudha a bar dancer.
 The critics wrote that "Hariprriya has essayed a powerful role in her career.
 Her performance in the movie is phenomenal".
 The movie turned out to be a turning point in her film career.